<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Users Can Opt-In to Third-Party Cookies

-While Google continues to move towards a privacy-first internet experience, it still allows users to opt-in and enable third-party cookie tracking on their browsers.
+While Google continues to move towards a privacy-first internet experience, it still allows users to opt in and enable third-party cookie tracking on their browsers.
+In other words, users can decide to block all cookies or allow third-party cookies.

 Chrome users can control which third-party apps track their activity through settings like trust, limit, and block.